ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    Alternatively, the client can alter its current group memberships, in order to ensure that two groups like G1 and G2 cannot be determined.
 To this end, the client has two available options.

-   - The client leaves some of the OSCORE groups that could be determined as groups like G1 and G2 (see {{Section 9.11 of I-D.ietf-ace-key-groupcomm-oscore}}).
+   - The client leaves some of the OSCORE groups that could be determined as groups like G1 and G2 (e.g., see {{Section 9.11 of I-D.ietf-ace-key-groupcomm-oscore}}).

    - The client obtains a new Sender ID in some of the OSCORE groups that could be determined as groups like G1 and G2.
-To this end, the client can request a new Sender ID in a group to the Group Manager responsible for that group (see {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), or re-join a group thereby obtaining a new Sender ID in that group (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).
+To this end, the client can request a new Sender ID in a group to the Group Manager responsible for that group (e.g., see {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), or re-join a group thereby obtaining a new Sender ID in that group (e.g., see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).

    Finally, the client moves to Step 1.

 ## C-to-AS: POST to Token Endpoint ## {#sec-c-as-token-endpoint}

 The Client-to-AS request is specified in {{Section 5.8.1 of RFC9200}}.
-The client MUST send this POST request to the token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality.
+The client MUST send this POST request to the token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality (see {{sec-comm-as}}).

 The POST request is formatted as the analogous Client-to-AS request in the OSCORE profile of ACE (see {{Section 3.1 of RFC9203}}), with the following additional parameters that MUST be included in the payload.

 * 'context_id', defined in {{context_id}} of this document.
-This parameter specifies the Gid, i.e., the ID Context of an OSCORE group that includes as members both the client and the RS(s) in the audience for which the access token is asked to be issued.
+This parameter specifies the Gid (i.e., the ID Context) of an OSCORE group whose intended members are both the client and the RS(s) in the audience for which the access token is asked to be issued.
 In particular, the client wishes to communicate with the RS(s) in that audience using the Group OSCORE Security Context associated with that OSCORE group.

 * 'salt_input', defined in {{salt_input}} of this document.
 This parameter includes the Sender ID that the client has in the OSCORE group whose Gid is specified in the 'context_id' parameter above.

 * 'req_cnf', defined in {{Section 3.1 of RFC9201}}.
-This parameter follows the syntax from {{Section 3.1 of RFC8747}}, and its inner confirmation value specifies the authentication credential AUTH_CRED_C that the client uses in the OSCORE group.
+This parameter follows the syntax from {{Section 3.1 of RFC8747}} and its inner confirmation value specifies the authentication credential AUTH_CRED_C that the client uses in the OSCORE group.
 The public key included in the authentication credential will be used as the PoP key bound to the access token.

   At the time of writing this specification, acceptable formats of authentication credentials in Group OSCORE are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

   Further formats may be available in the future and would be acceptable to use as long as they comply with the criteria compiled in {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}.
 In particular, an authentication credential has to explicitly include the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the elliptic curve used (when applicable).

-  Note that C might have previously uploaded AUTH_CRED_C to the Group Manager as provided within a chain or a bag (e.g., as the end-entity certificate in a chain of certificates), by specifying it in the 'client_cred' parameter of a Join Request or of an Authentication Credential Update Request sent to the Group Manager (see {{Sections 6.1 and 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}).
+  Note that C might have previously uploaded AUTH_CRED_C to the Group Manager as provided within a chain or a bag (e.g., as the end-entity certificate in a chain of certificates).
+For example, such uploading can rely on the 'client_cred' parameter of a Join Request or of an Authentication Credential Update Request sent to the Group Manager as defined in {{Sections 6.1 and 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
 In such a case, the inner confirmation value of the 'req_cnf' parameter MUST specify AUTH_CRED_C as provided within the same chain or bag.

   \[ As to CWTs and CCSs, the CWT Confirmation Methods 'kcwt' and 'kccs' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

   \[ As to X.509 certificates, the CWT Confirmation Methods 'x5bag' and '5chain' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

-  \[ As to C509 certificates, the CWT Confirmation Methods 'c5b'and 'c5c' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]
+  \[ As to C509 certificates, the CWT Confirmation Methods 'c5b' and 'c5c' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

 Furthermore, the payload of the request can include exactly one of the two following parameters, specifying a proof-of-possession (PoP) evidence computed by the client.